 They recently came out with new best practices guidelines, so make sure you ask your MCA provider if they are working within these guidelines.

 If you are trying to build business credit an MCA will not help you.

 Since it is technically not a loan it is not reported to business credit agencies.

 An MCA should only be used for short-term financing, and should not be considered a long-term solution for chronic cash-flow issues.

 If you can’t qualify for a traditional loan or an alternative loan product, it may be worth biting the bullet and accepting the higher APR.

 The variable payments available with MCAs may be attractive for you if a fixed payment sounds too risky.

 Your MCA can help with inventory purchases, debt payments, working capital, and unexpected expenses.

 In order to borrow against future credit card transactions, you’ll need to already be processing credit cards– makes sense, right?

 In addition, this option really only makes sense for those businesses that generate most of their revenue from credit card transactions.

 In most cases you’ll need to have already been in business for at least 1 year to take advantage of a merchant cash advance.

-The nice thing about merchant cash advance financing is that most businesses will qualify.
+The nice thing about merchant cash advance financing is that many businesses will qualify.

 This is because this type of capital for merchants requires no collateral and no down payment.

-Most companies in the merchant cash advance industry don’t even look at profitability.
+Most companies in the merchant cash advance Some don’t even look at profitability.

-As long as you can prove you generate enough card sales to cover the monthly payments, you can easily qualify.
+As long as you can prove you generate enough card sales to cover the monthly payments, you culd easily qualify.

-While every MCA lender has different requirements on their advances, most will have some minimum requirements around the following factors:
+While every MCA lender has different requirements on their advances, some will have some minimum requirements around the following factors: